Jeiwan/uniswapv3-book/src/milestone_4/path.md

 Where 60 and 10 are tick spacings.
 We're using 60 in volatile pairs (e.g. ETH/USDC, WBTC/USDT) and 10 in stablecoin pairs (USDC/USDT).

-Now, having such path, we can iterate over it to build pool parameters for each of the pool:
+Now, having such a path, we can iterate over it to build pool parameters for each of the pools:

 1. `WETH, 60, USDC`;
 1. `USDC, 10, USDT`;